HabibMrad/Udacity_AIND_Projects/Solving Sudoku Using AI/Readme.md

 ## Boxes, Units and Peers

-We have named important elements created by these rows and columns that are relevant to solving a Sudoku:
+I have named important elements created by these rows and columns that are relevant to solving a Sudoku:

     The individual squares at the intersection of rows and columns will be called boxes.
 These boxes will have labels 'A1', 'A2', ..., 'I9'.
     The complete rows, columns, and 3x3 squares, will be called units.
 Thus, each unit is a set of 9 boxes, and there are 27 units in total.